Cloud-Monkey/running-club/README.md

 * The option should be provided as a checkbox.
 * The checkbox should be "checked" by default.
 * The option should appear next to the submit button.

+## Tasks

+* make a checkbox for anonymous feedback
+* make checkbox "checked" as the default